Tibbs39/WEB322-assignment2/README.md

 - Responding to GET requests with an html file.
 - Responding to GET requests with JSON code.

-This webapp was uploaded to heroku and can be viewed here: [https://glacial-plateau-51668.herokuapp.com/](https://glacial-plateau-51668.herokuapp.com/)

 [Assignment 3](https://github.com/Tibbs39/WEB322-assignment3) builds upon this webapp.
 Go check it out!

 *My intention with uploading school assignments on GitHub is merely to build a portfolio of my work.* **_Please do not plagiarize._**